 Celebrating Dr. Martin Luther King Jr. is a national holiday, a time for reflecting, public service and community unity.
 If you are 90 years old or older, he would have been your contemporary.
 Did you stand with him or oppose his quest for equality and justice?
 Whether you did or not, as an American today we must examine his work for all it is worth.
 It is not just another day off – although it is hard to acknowledge a day off from work when hundreds of thousands of federal workers (fellow Ameri [...]

-We are pleased to announce that we will be hosting Lincolnville Jazz at the Excelsior this December through April.
-The jazz series, which showcases jazz through the ages from its African roots to the fusion sounds of the millennia in historic St. Augustine, will feature nine performances throughout five months.
-The featured performances include: December 28, 2018 Robert Phillips: Evening of Music from the African-American Experience January 4, 2019 Mama Blue: Jazz/Blues Favorites January 11, 201 [...]
+We are pleased to announce that we will be hosting 2020 Lincolnville Jazz at the Excelsior concert series this January through May.
+The series, which showcases jazz through the ages from its African roots to the fusion sounds of the millennia in historic St. Augustine, will feature performances throughout five months.
+This year we are introducing our Pre-Show Cocktail Lounge from 6:00 to 7:30.
+Come and enjoy refreshments before the show.
+The featured performances include: January 10, 2020, 7:30 [...]

 The mission of the Lincolnville Museum and Cultural Center (LMCC) is simple: to tell the rich history of more than 450 years of African American experience in the Oldest City in America.
 From the first Spanish settlement in 1565, through Indian Wars, British ownership, Spanish ownership again, US ownership, the American Civil War, Emancipation, Reconstruction, Jim Crow laws, and the Civil Rights upheavals of the 1950s and 60s, Blacks have been a critical part of the story of St. Augustine, [...]